-\begin{definition}[FDFW Acceptance] Let $\F = (\M, \setnocond{\N_{q}})$ be an FDFW and $w$ a UP-word.
-A decomposition $(u, v)$ of $w$ is \emph{normalized} with respect to $\F$ if $\M(u) = \M(uv)$\footnote{We use the normalized decomposition of UP-words defined in~\cite{li2017novel}, which is different from the one given in~\cite{AngluinBF18}.
+Let $\D$ be a DFW with initial state $q_{0}$ and transition function $\trans$.
+Given a word $u \in \finwords$, we often use $\D(u)$ as a shorthand for $\trans(q_{0}, u)$.
+Each FDFW $\F$ characterizes a set of UP-words $\upword{\F}$ by following the acceptance condition. \begin{definition}[FDFW Acceptance] Let $\F = (\M, \setnocond{\N_{q}})$ be an FDFW and $w$ be a UP-word.
+A decomposition $(u, v)$ of $w$ is \emph{normalized} with respect to $\F$ if $\M(u) = \M(uv)$.\footnote{We use the normalized decomposition of UP-words defined in~\cite{li2017novel}, which is different from the one given in~\cite{AngluinBF18}.
 Ours is a definition for a UP-word, while their definition is applied to a decomposition.
-However, this difference does not affect the definition of a saturated FDFW to be given later.}.
-A decomposition $(u, v)$ is captured by $\F$ if we have $v \in \finlang{\N_{q}}$ where $q = \M(u)$.
-A decomposition $(u, v)$ is accepted by $\F$ if $(u, v)$ is normalized and is captured by $\F$. $w$ is accepted by $\F$ if there exists a decomposition $(u, v)$ of $w$ accepted by $\F$. \end{definition} Note that the normalized decomposition $(u, v)$ is defined with respect to $\F$.
+However, this difference does not affect the definition of a saturated FDFW to be given later.} A decomposition $(u, v)$ is accepted by $\F$ if $(u, v)$ is normalized and we have $v \in \finlang{\N_{q}}$ where $q = \M(u)$. $w$ is accepted by $\F$ if there exists a decomposition $(u, v)$ of $w$ accepted by $\F$. \end{definition} Note that the normalized decomposition $(u, v)$ is defined with respect to $\F$.
 We usually omit $\F$ and just say $(u, v)$ is normalized when $\F$ is clear from the context.
-Consider again the FDFW $\F$ in Figure~\ref{fig:fdfw-example}: $(aba)^{\omega}$ is not accepted by $\F$ since no decomposition of $(aba)^{\omega}$ is accepted by $\F$, while $(ab)^{\omega}$ is accepted by $\F$ since there exists the decomposition $(ab, ab)$ of $(ab)^{\omega}$ such that $\M(ab \cdot ab) = \M(ab) = s$ and $ab \in \finlang{\N_{s}}$.
+Consider again the FDFW $\F$ in Fig.~\ref{fig:fdfw-example}: $(aba)^{\omega}$ is not accepted since no decomposition of $(aba)^{\omega}$ is accepted while $(ab)^{\omega}$ is accepted since the decomposition $(ab, ab)$ of $(ab)^{\omega}$ is such that $\M(ab \cdot ab) = \M(ab) = s$ and $ab \in \finlang{\N_{s}}$.

 One can observe that the normalized decomposition $(ab, abab)$ of $(ab)^{\omega}$ is not accepted by $\F$, despite that $(ab, ab)$ is accepted by $\F$.
-In the following, we define a class of FDFWs that \emph{saturates} each accepting normalized $(ab, (ab)^k)$ with $k \geq 1$ of $(ab)^{\omega}$ if $(ab, ab)$ is accepted, which is important for FDFWs to recognize $\omega$-regular languages~\cite{ li2017novel, AngluinBF18}.
+In the following, we define a class of FDFWs that \emph{saturates} each accepting normalized decomposition $(ab, (ab)^{k})$ of $(ab)^{\omega}$ (where $k \geq 1$) if $(ab, ab)$ is accepted, which is important for FDFWs to recognize $\omega$-regular languages~\cite{li2017novel,AngluinBF18}.